-Hot ticket: The $125 one-day Park Hopper pass gets you into Disneyland and next-door California Adventure with Cars Land, opening July 2012.
+Hot ticket: The $125 one-day Park Hopper pass gets you into Disneyland and next-door California Adventure with Cars Land.
 Check online for ticket deals.

 Before you go: Stroll Downtown Disney (an open-air mall next to the two parks) for La Brea Bakery’s croissants and cappuccinos.

 Spend less time waiting: A Fastpass, available at kiosks by the most popular rides, saves you a space in line.

 Love for L.A.: California Adventure’s new Buena Vista Street evokes 1920s Angeleno icons like Red Car Trolleys.